redhat-cip/spinalstack-doc/docs/source/deploy/components/rabbitmq.rst

-rabbit_ip                Ip address of RabbitMQ interface                         IP of the node it is one rabbit                   Boolean to described if RabbitMQ should be load balanced false rabbit_bind_options      An array of HAProxy bind options                         Global HAProxy binding options array
+rabbit_ip                Ip address of RabbitMQ interface                         IP of the node it is one rabbit                   Boolean to described if RabbitMQ should be load balanced false rabbit_bind_options      An array of HAProxy bind options                         Global HAProxy binding options array erlang_cookie            Erlang cookie to use                                     No default, the parameter is required
 ======================== ======================================================== =================================================================

 .. _RabbitMQ: http://www.rabbitmq.com/